-The Company does not have any pre-determined dividend payout ratio.
+The Company has adopted a Dividend Policy on payment of dividends.
+The Company do not have any predetermined dividend payout ratio.
 Depending on the financial conditions of the Company and the Group and the conditions and factors as set out in the Dividend Policy, dividends may be proposed and/or declared by the Board during a financial year and any final dividend for a financial year will be subject to the Shareholders' approval.
+Such details have been disclosed in section headed "Directors' Report" in this annual report.